10 Self-Care Wedding Tips

 If you’re not planning a honeymoon, do it now!
 Now I’m not talking about an expensive 5-star experience, with a 46-hour long trip to get to some remote island – although how amazing would that be!
 I’m talking about the post-wedding time you’re spending together.

 The wedding day itself goes by SO fast!
-Before you know it your walking down the aisle, hugging and kissing your guests, having your photo taken and then partying on the dance floor and the day is done.
+Before you know it you’re walking down the aisle, hugging and kissing your guests, having your photo taken, partying on the dance floor and the day is done.
 After so many months of planning, poofff!
 All over red rover!

-It can be a little overwhelming once the party is over, and some brides suffer from post-wedding blues and this doesn’t have to be!
-As long as you have some post-wedding downtime scheduled.
+It can be a little overwhelming once the party is over and some couples suffer from post-wedding blues but this doesn’t have to be if you have some intentional downtime scheduled.
 I recommend a minimum 5 days to rest, relax and get intimate with your new husband or wife.
 You may never get this time back again and it’s so important for the two of you to celebrate just the two of you, in your own space and your own time.
 You won’t regret it.